Chris2018998/BeeOP/README.md

 6：Pooled object closed when exception,then create new one and transfer it to waiter

-7：Pooled object reset when returning
+7：Pooled object reset when return

 8：Pool can be reset